Rule of inference: Definition

 Logicians distinguish two types of rules of inference: rules of implication and rules of replacement.
 (Note: According to a narrow definition, rules of inference only encompass rules of implication but do not include rules of replacement.)
-Rules of implication, like modus ponens, operate only in one direction, meaning that the conclusion can be deduced from the premises but the premises cannot be deduced from the conclusion.
+Rules of implication, like modus ponens, operate only in one direction, meaning that the conclusion can be deduced from the premises, but the premises cannot be deduced from the conclusion.
 Rules of replacement, by contrast, operate in both directions, stating that two expressions are equivalent and can be freely replaced with each other.
 In classical logic, for example, a proposition ($P$) is equivalent to the negation (Note: Logicians use the symbols $\lnot$ or $\sim$ to express negation.) of its negation ($\lnot \lnot P$).
-(Note: Rules of replacement are sometimes expressed using a double semi-colon.
+(Note: Rules of replacement are sometimes expressed using a double colon.
 For instance, the double negation rule can be written as $P :: \lnot \lnot P$.)
 As a result, one can infer one from the other in either direction, making it a rule of replacement.
 Other rules of replacement include De Morgan's laws as well as the commutative and associative properties of conjunction and disjunction.
 While rules of implication apply only to complete statements, rules of replacement can be applied to any part of a compound statement.

+Deductive rules of inference differ from defeasible argumentation schemes, which describe patterns of reasoning that provide some support to a conclusion without guaranteeing its truth, such as the argument from authority and the argument from analogy.
+However, the term "rule of inference" is sometimes used in a looser sense to include non-deductive argumentation schemes.
+Similarly, the term is occasionally interpreted broadly to include general standards of research, such as the principle that scientific experiments should be replicable.

-One of the earliest discussions of formal rules of inference is found in antiquity in Aristotle's logic.
-His explanations of valid and invalid syllogisms were further refined in medieval and early modern philosophy.
-The development of symbolic logic in the 19th century led to the formulation of many additional rules of inference belonging to classical propositional and first-order logic.
+One of the first discussions of formal rules of inference dates to antiquity, in Aristotle's logic.
+His explanations of valid syllogisms were further refined in medieval and early modern philosophy.
+The development of symbolic logic in the 19th century, such as George Boole's articulation of Boolean algebra, led to the formulation of many additional rules of inference belonging to classical propositional and first-order logic.
 In the 20th and 21st centuries, logicians developed various non-classical systems of logic with alternative rules of inference.